 - Reduces the time to convert

-- And introduces authenticity into the sales process from first contact
+- Introduces authenticity into the sales process from first contact

 This push from business-centric to customer-centric is happening across industries.
 According to Gartner, one of the top three priorities for marketing leaders is investing in technologies that support the customer experience.

 At Drift, we’re huge proponents of ensuring a frictionless customer experience.
-From our conversational landing pages to chat to video to email – we’re dedicated to building products that move the needle forward and improve the interactions between customer and company.
+From automation to chat to video to email – we’re building products that move the needle forward and improve the interactions between the buyer and company.

 One area we found particularly painful for marketers was the dropoff in PPC campaigns from ad to offer.
 So we decided to do something about it.

-To make remove forms from the equation and customize messaging based on an ad campaign, we developed the Paid Ad Conversion bot.
+To provide a second net to forms and customized messaging based on ad campaigns, we developed the Paid Ad Conversion bot.

-Danielle Gonzales reported big wins with her customers at Hanapin Marketing when coupling conversational marketing with PPC initiatives, including an increase in demos: 72% of web users who submitted their contact details also booked a demo on the spot.
+Danielle Gonzales reported big wins with her customers at Hanapin Marketing when coupling conversational marketing with PPC initiatives:

 If someone comes to the site, they can learn if the product isn’t right for them within a few questions and likely won’t continue the conversation long enough to submit their contact info.
 The ones who do move forward with their contact info are better informed and are more likely to be a sales qualified lead.
 Since its inception on my client’s website, 72% of the website users who got to the point of submitting their contact info also booked a meeting for a demo on the spot.
 This is a tremendous success rate for qualified leads.